Last modified: 2020-09-29 | Approximate reading time 7 mins

 From the outset, you could have a plan in case the rules change, so as to avoid having to ask questions at the last minute.

 Scenario #3 The project is currently happening and you are wondering whether it should continue.
 Once again, this is a legitimate question that deserves a much longer response than what we can provide in a few lines.
 However, here are a few avenues to explore to feed your thought process:

 Do you have a lot of stuff left to do?
 If not, the workers could speed things up to complete the project.
 That being said, if the things that are left to do are not essential, this process should also be postponed.

 Would your house be in danger if the work is not completed?
 For example, if the contractors are working on the structure of the home or on the masonry, it would not be great if the work is abandoned for a few days, even a few weeks.
-If such is the case, it would be best to at least secure the area in question and left it as is until things settle down.
+If such is the case, it would be best to at least secure the area in question and leave it as is until things settle down.

 If there are many things left to do and the project is not dangerous like in the previous example, it may be best to press pause for a while and stick to securing the area where the work was started.

 There are several categories of renovation projects that could be presented as urgent.
 Here are a few examples: